Anatoly Slivko: Youth club

 Within months of witnessing this traffic accident, Slivko established a youth club in Nevinnomyssk.
 Ostensibly, the club was established to encourage local boys to participate in Young Pioneer activities, although Slivko also soon began using the club as a means of befriending boys and developing methods to gain their trust.

 This first club was destroyed in an act of arson approximately one year after its establishment.
 Allegedly, the perpetrator was one of the boys who attended the club and whom Slivko had either mistreated or molested.
 No criminal charges were filed.
 Shortly thereafter, Slivko established a new club, which he named Chergid.
 This youth club was based three miles from his home.

 Slivko's youth club activities aroused no suspicion; the parents of boys who attended the club regularly bestowed praise upon him for devoting attention to their children and steering them away from trouble.
 Slivko regularly took his young charges on hiking and hill climbing expeditions, with the expeditions frequently lasting for days at a time.
-Articles relating to the club's activities frequently appeared within local newspaper and radio broadcasts.
+Articles relating to the club's activities frequently appeared in local newspapers and radio broadcasts.
 Slivko also granted several interviews with local television outlets and even received commendation from local Communist Party officials for his ongoing efforts to educate, entertain and morally nurture Nevinnomyssk's youth.
 In 1977, he was elected Deputy of the City Council and awarded the title of Honoured Teacher of the Soviet Union.